- Allowing electronic submission and processing of information required by customs

 Sparking competition by making private participation easier

 Beyond the customs formalities, private providers of trade services—such as customs brokers, transport companies and port service providers—all have important effects on the time and cost of trading across borders.
 Greater competition among trade service providers can lead to lower fees and higher quality of service, as can better infrastructure.
+In 2016, the Russian Federation inaugurated a new Multifunctional Sea Cargo Complex at the Port of Bronka.
+Bronka is located in proximity to the Port of St. Petersburg, which has decreased its prices for port and terminal handling due to growing competition.
+Importers and Exporters have, therefore, experienced a decrease in the cost of border compliance on merchandise going through the Port of St. Petersburg.

 Not all trade facilitation reforms require heavy spending.
 Initiatives such as providing training, clarifying and publicizing the rules, holding regular meetings with exporters on the clearance process and removing certain requirements or making them more efficient can make a difference.
 For example, in November 2015 the government of Antigua and Barbuda repealed Section 24 of the Customs Control and Management Act, which required importers to obtain a certificate of good standing (tax compliance certificate) before customs clearance.
 Following the repeal, importers are no longer required to obtain this document from the Commissioner of Inland Revenue before clearing goods.
 As a result, Antigua and Barbuda reduced documentary compliance time to import by 61 hours (4).